 - The Glomp: Loves doing this to Ash as in canon.

-Gible/GabiteThe last Pokémon Ash caught in Sinnoh in anime canon.
-Reminded of the old timeline.
+Gible/GabiteThe last Pokémon Ash caught in Sinnoh in anime canon, a Dragon/Ground-type based on a land shark.

-- Early-Bird Cameo: Celebi drops him off with Ash shortly after the Wallace Cup, months before they were supposed to meet (his canon debut came a few episodes after the end of the Team Galactic plotline).
+- Adaptational Early Appearance: Celebi drops him off with Ash shortly after the Wallace Cup, months before they were supposed to meet (his canon debut came a few episodes after the end of the Team Galactic plotline).
 It's because Team Galactic was about to go for the Lake Trio, which left Ash unable to Remind others until they were freed again.

 - Homing Projectile: His Draco Meteor - which seems to have a fixation on Dawn's Piplup.
 He's trying to work the kinks out so that it homes in on other targets, but it still defaults to the very disgruntled penguin if he doesn't get it right.